 Each of these topics, and more, may be addressed in a graduate athletic training program.
 This way students might prepare to guide athletic professionals through safe and effective exercise routines and sports performances.

 Athletic training graduate programs may be found at three primary levels.

-Each type of graduate athletic training program has its own requirements and goals.
+Each type of athletic training degree has its own requirements and goals.
 For example, a Masters in Athletic Training program may suit someone with a bachelors degree.
 A doctorate program, on the other hand, may require more experience.
-Programs vary, so it's important to contact athletic training graduate schools directly to learn more.
+Programs vary, so it's important to contact athletic training schools directly to learn more.

 Courses vary by program.
 Be sure to speak with your program director for more information about available classes.